Alton Towers: Alton Towers Waterpark

 The Alton Towers Waterpark, formerly known as Cariba Creek, opened alongside the Splash Landings Hotel in 2003.
 It is a large (with 7 pools and 10 water slides), part-indoor and part outdoor waterpark themed as a tropical Caribbean lagoon.
 The waterpark features several fast slides, a lazy river, a giant tipping bucket and many other water features.
 Also located there are two food and drink venues: Adventures Cave and Ice Cream Shack.
-Unlike Chessington Zoo at the also Merlin operated Chessington World of Adventures Resort, a separate ticket is needed for waterpark access as it is not included with the theme park entrance price.
+A separate ticket is needed for waterpark access as it is not included with the theme park entrance price.

 Attractions include Lagoona Bay, which is the main tropical pool, with water cannons, geysers and waterfalls.
 The Little Leak is a paddling pool for young children with two small slides and interactive pipes to play with, while Wacky Waterworks Treehouse is a wooden 'treehouse' with water cannons, and other interactive features to squirt passing people with.

 The largest ride in the Waterpark is the water coaster The Master Blaster, with uphill sections similar to the Master Blaster at Sandcastle Waterpark, Blackpool and Nucleus at Water World, Stoke-on-Trent.
 The Master Blaster is a high speed water flume that contains sharp turns, drops and dark sections, and has views of the entire indoor area of the waterpark.

 Other rides include Rush & Rampage, twin racing slides where riders experience wide turns.
 This attraction requires rubber rings.
 Lazy River (Calypso Creek) is a slow-moving water circuit, taking riders underneath spraying water jets and tipping buckets of water.
 Rubber rings are available.
 The Tipping Bucket is a container filled with 1000 litres of water which regularly tips its contents over people standing below.
 Flash Floods are tiered outdoor pools with two slides leading to the middle pool and three leading to the bottom.
 Other swimming pools include Volcanic Springs, and indoor heated hot pool, and Bubbly Wubbly Pool, an outdoor heated pool and whirlpool.

-The indoor section of the water park operates 12 months a year excluding Christmas Day and Boxing Day, although it closes for winter maintenance for around 2 weeks each January.

 Resort accommodation

+The resort contains 3 hotels, and 2 sets of glamping-style accommodation: